Driving licence in Iceland

 In Iceland, a driving licence (Icelandic: Ökuskírteini) is a permit issued by the Icelandic Transport Authority authorizing its holder to operate a motorized vehicle.
 The design conforms to the European driving licence style, and is valid in all countries in the European Economic Area, as well as many others outside Europe.
 In Iceland the driving age is 17, and 16 is the minimum age to obtain a learner's permit.
 They are issued in physical form, with an optional digital version also being issued for smartphones.
 In 2022, 91% of Icelanders had a driving licence.

-Icelandic driving licence holders can be issued an 1949 International Driving Permit as Iceland is a party to the 1949 Geneva Convention on Road Traffic.
+Icelandic driving licence holders can be issued a 1949 International Driving Permit as Iceland is a party to the 1949 Geneva Convention on Road Traffic.
 However, Iceland is not party to the 1968 Vienna Convention on Road Traffic.

 Issue

 At the age of 16, those who are resident in Iceland (as per the national registry) may apply for a learner's permit (Icelandic: Námsheimild) and begin driver's eductation.
 Driver's eductation consists of both a 2 theoretical courses (Icelandic: Ökuskóli 1+2), a practical course (Icelandic: Ökuskóli 3) along with a minimum of 17 driving lessons with a licensed driving instructor.
 Driving under supervision of an eligible adult is permitted with a learner's permit.
 After completing the three courses and driving lessons, a theoretical test is taken and finally a practical driving test.

 The first issue of a driving licence is only valid for three years (probation period).
 After one year, it can be renewed to the standard 15 year validity, provided there are no penalty points on the licence, following a short driving evaluation by a driving instructor.
 The licence is then valid until 70 years of age, but the photocard must be renewed every 15 years.
 Licences are issued by the sheriff, with regulations administered by the Icelandic Transport Authority.

 A standard licence holder (category B) is entitled to drive a vehicle up to 3,500kg with 8 passengers.
 Licences for other categories (see below) including heavier vehicles and buses, are subject to further education and testing.

 At 70 years of age the licence can only be renewed for 4 years, following a short driving evaluation and a valid medical certificate.
 This is then shortened to 3 years at age 71, 2 years at age 72-79 and annually from age 80.